divescapes/divescapes.ca/content/show/show.md

 <th></th></tr>
 </thead>
 <tbody>
-<tr><td align="right">8 AM</td><td>PSI – Visual Scuba Tank Inspection Course TBA</td></tr>
+<tr><td align="right">8 AM</td><td>TBA - WORKSHOPS ONLY on Sunday, Oct 25th, yet to be announced</td></tr>
-<tr><td align="right">9 AM</td><td>Discover Rebreathers with Rebreather Instructors: TBA
+<tr><td align="right">9 AM</td><td>TBA
-<tr><td align="right">10 AM</td><td>DCS - DTBA
+<tr><td align="right">10 AM</td><td>TBA
 </tbody>
 </table>

 The Alberta Underwater Council is proud to present the Divescapes Conference and Exhibition.
 Divescapes has had many outstanding shows over its 25 years!
 Our volunteers are working hard to bring an even bigger and better show in 2020!
-New speakers and new exhibitors in a great new venue, with our thanks to the RIVER CREE RESORT & CASINO (2020 Host Venue)!
+New speakers and new exhibitors in a great new venue, with our thanks to the RIVER CREE RESORT & CASINO (2020 Host Venue), Oct 23, 24, 25, 2020!